Blue Corn Tortillas (step by step)

 When the comal is hot, place the tortilla gently with your hands on it.

-- Place the tortillas in a clean kitchen towel and stack them up as you cook them (see notes).
+Place the tortillas in a clean kitchen towel and stack them up as you cook them.
 This will finish the cooking process and will keep the tortillas soft.
+As soon as they’re cool to the touch, transfer them to a storage plastic bag to keep them soft and pliable.

 Making them without a tortilla press

-If you don’t have a tortilla press, just grab a large gallon-sized plastic bag and an iron skillet, a book or a baking dish.
+No tortilla press?
+No problem!
+Grab a large gallon-sized plastic bag and something heavy like a cast-iron skillet, a thick book, or a sturdy baking dish.

 These tortillas go with everything!
 Here are a few suggestions that make the perfect combo: